nadrajak/fallout-terminal-hacking/README.md

 # fallout-terminal-hacking
-CLI clone of the terminal hacking minigame from Fallout games
+CLI clone of the terminal hacking minigame from Fallout games written during my first year university transition from C to C++.
+Very cursed code with some *creative* choices.

+## Demo
+...

+## Installation
+...

+## Usage
+...